 Are you going to Italy?
 Then you might also like to read:

-The famous Road to Santiago de Compostela in Spain has also a free wine fountain, albeit working from 8am to 8pm.
+The famous Road to Santiago de Compostela in Spain has also a free wine fountain.
+Albeit, it works only from 8am to 8pm though.
 Launched by the winery Bodegas Irache, the place has a CCTV camera sending the footage to the company’s website, showing the pilgrims refreshing themselves.

 Old Europe and other wine fountains

-The European tradition of wine fountains is not recent and there are even stories of one built at the port of Venice, in 1630, to welcome the sailors from their trip.
-There are also signs that the British Court had had a wine fountain too, around the year 1500.
+The European tradition of wine fountains is not recent.
+There are stories of one built at the port of Venice, in 1630.
+It was suppose to welcome the sailors from their trip.
+Also, there are also signs that the British Court had had a wine fountain too, around the year 1500.